|Country:||United States of America (USA)|

 Columbia hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Columbia Hops
+Origin and Geneology of the Columbia Hop

 The Columbia hop was developed in the 1960s in Corvallis, Oregon.
 Its lineage includes a tetraploid Fuggle (USDA 21003) and a Fuggle seedling 2-4.
 Columbia is also a sister of Willamette.
 Budweiser originally helped develop this hop, but instead decided to go with Willamette, leaving this available to other brewers.
 Columbia was returned to production in 2011 after being stopped in the 1980s.